• Skip to main content

 Unprocessed red meat and saturated fats, on the other hand, are not the villains they’ve been made out to be.

-Red meats like pork, lamb, and beef make fine additions to a low-carb diet, just be sure to enjoy them in moderation alongside leaner choices like chicken and fish.
+Red meats like pork, lamb, and beef make fine additions to a diabetes-friendly diet, just be sure to enjoy them alongside leaner choices like chicken and fish – variety is always important!

 Click here for the food list